iag-geo/concord/README.md

 # Concord

-A [CSV file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv) and supporting scripts for converting data between any 2 Australian boundaries.
+A [CSV file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv) and supporting scripts for converting data between Australian boundaries.

 It solves the problem of trying to merge 2 or more datasets based on different census or administrative boundaries such as statistical areas or postcodes.

 Download & import the [concordance file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv) into your database or reporting tool to get started.
-A script for importing into Postgres is also provided.
+A [script](/postgres-scripts/00_import_concordance_file.sql) for importing into Postgres is also provided.

 ### Example Use Cases